VQCarneiro/GBS/Tutorial/Joint Analysis/DBA/README.md

 ---

-- For demonstration purposes, the evaluation of 493 treatments of a plant species in three experiments was used, considering specific gravity (SG).
+- For demonstration purposes, the evaluation of 493 treatments of a plant species in three experiments was used, considering specific gravity (GE).

 ---